Louisville[lo̵̅o̅′ə vəl, lo̵̅o̅′ē vil]

 city in N Ky., on the Ohio River: pop.
 256,000

-A city of north-central Kentucky on the Ohio River west of Lexington.
-On the site of a fort built by George Rogers Clark in 1778, it is a port of entry and a major industrial, financial, and marketing center.
-Population: 554,000.
+The largest city of Kentucky, in the north-central part of the state on the Ohio River southwest of Cincinnati.
+Originally the site of a fort built by George Rogers Clark in 1778, it is now the center of a large metropolitan area and home to the Kentucky Derby.